vishalcloudyuga/dcos-docs/1.9/usage/debugging/cli-debugging/task-exec/quickstart.md

 ---
-post_title: Quick Start
+post_title: dcos task exec Quick Start
 feature_maturity: experimental
-menu_order: 3.3
+menu_order: 0
 ---

 Use this guide to get started with the `dcos task exec` debugging command.